Capati/odin-vk-guide/website/docs/00_project-setup/01-building-project.md

     Now you can use the `src` folder to start coding.
-Of course, you can create your own project structure outside of this repo, just ensure you have the required files and external libraries in place or as as `collection` somewhere.
+Of course, you can create your own project structure outside of this repo, just ensure you have the required files and external libraries in place or as a `collection` somewhere.

 2. For the external libraries, you need to compile the follow: